derrod/legendary/README.md

 Please read the the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid reports.

-If you run into any issues [talk to us on Discord](https://legendary.gl/discord) or [create an issue on GitHub](https://github.com/derrod/legendary/issues/new/choose) so we can fix it!
+If you run into any issues [ask for help on our Discord](https://legendary.gl/discord) or [create an issue on GitHub](https://github.com/derrod/legendary/issues/new/choose) so we can fix it!

+Finally, if you wish to support the project, please consider [buying me a coffee on Ko-Fi](https://ko-fi.com/derrod).
+Alternatively, if you've been considering picking up a copy of CrossOver you can use my [affiliate link](https://www.codeweavers.com/?ad=892) and discount code `LEGENDARY15` in their store.

 **Note:** Legendary is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. PowerShell)